AhmedGaberElbltagy/Deploy-High-avaliability-Wep-Application-using-cloudformation/README.md

-# Deploy a High-Availability Web App using CloudFormation
+# Deploy a High-Availability Web Application using CloudFormation

 ## Project Diagram